Quick Look: The Best Flood Insurance

 What Does Flood Insurance Cover?

 Most types of water damage claims are addressed by your home insurance policy, which may include burst pipes, spills, accidental overflows or failed water heaters or appliances.
 Any of these home mishaps may look like a flood as the water pools in your home, but for insurance purposes, these aren’t considered floods.
+A private insurer is much more specific, to the point that commercial property owners and those on residential properties need to know exactly what’s covered.

 Insurers sometimes refer to flooding as overland flooding, which makes the concept of flooding a bit easier to understand.
 If the water touched the ground before it came into your home, it’s a flood — and a standard homeowners insurance policy won’t cover the damage.

 A flood policy, however, is designed specifically to cover overland flooding and can protect your home itself as well as the contents of your home.
+Remember, the rates for flood insurance and the affordability of flood insurance change depending on what’s covered and the risks that you face.

 Policy provisions can vary by insurer, but in most cases, homeowners purchase flood insurance through the National Flood Insurance Program (NFIP).
 Below are the two primary coverages offered with an NFIP policy, each of which is typically purchased separately and has its own coverage limit and deductible.